nasosi/InkRadix/README.md

 - You can **paste LaTeX** equations into Radical Pie, and they will be formatted automatically.
 You can then modify them graphically.
 - If you want a **LaTeX-like appearance**, you can install the NewCM-Radix font collection (https://github.com/nasosi/NewCM-Radix
 ), which works seamlessly with Radical Pie.
+- Use the Inkscape pivot cursor to indicate the intended **alignment anchor**.
+InkRadix will automatically reference this pivot relative to the nearest bounding box anchor of the equation object (e.g., top-left, middle-right, etc.).
+A technical illustration is available in ```Resources/ClonePoseAnchored.svg```.
 - Avoid ungrouping the equation object in Inkscape, as this will make it no longer editable.
 If this happens by accident, you can restore it using the Undo function.